josros/boby/README.md

 # Executive Summary

 This executive summary describes how you install and use boby within your eclipse installation using a prebuilt update site.
-In case you want to contribute, clone the repository and import existing maven projects in your Eclipse DSL istallation.
-To solve build errors, execute MWE2 workflow based on the file `GenerateBoby.mwe2` within the project `de.jro.tools.boby`.
-Note that .project, .classpath and .gitkeep files need to remain in the projects.
+In case you want to contribute, clone the repository, run `mvn install` in `boby/de.jro.tools.boby.parent`, afterwards import existing maven projects in your Eclipse DSL istallation.
+Note that .project and .classpath files need to remain in the projects.

 ### Prerequisites